 Towards the end, when Peter is standing in The Avenger's Headquarters with Happy, he is wearing a black t-shirt with a popular "nerd" joke printed on it.
 The full joke is: Two atoms walk into a bar.
 One says to the other, "I think I've lost an electron!"
 The other atom says, "Are you sure?"
 To which the third replies, "I'm positive!"

 Marisa Tomei previously appeared with Rosemary Harris, one of her predecessors as Aunt May Parker, in Before the Devil Knows You're Dead (2007).

-There is a moment in the film where Vulture/Toomes (Michael Keaton) flies up in front of the moon and his silhouette very closely resembles the Bat Signal.
-Keaton of course portrayed Batman twice in career.
+There is a moment in the film where The Vulture (Toomes) (Michael Keaton) flies up in front of the moon and his silhouette very closely resembles the Bat Signal.
+Keaton of course portrayed Batman twice in his career.

 This film is Bokeem Woodbine's second Marvel production.
 He had appeared twice as Steppin' Razor in Blade: The Series (2006).

 Donald Glover, who raps under the name "Childish Gambino", has a song called "Freaks & Geeks".
 He co-starred with Martin Starr in this movie, who was an actor on the television show Freaks and Geeks (1999).